ALICEPOUILLOT/alicepouillot.github.io/docs/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-home_text: A soon-to-be PhD candidate in behavioural ecology
+home_text: A student in behavioural ecology
-title: Alice Pouillot
+title: Alice Pouillot | Home
 ---